spacetelescope/mast-aladin-lite/docs/discussion/selection-api.md

 - selecting sources within a region [[PR](https://github.com/pcuste1/ipyaladin/pull/1)].

-These proofs-of-concept worked by reaching into internal components of Aladin Lite.
-However, a more robust and maintainable solution requires official API support.
+These proofs-of-concept work by accessing internal components of Aladin Lite.
+We also examined footprint selection, which will require further discussion to determine the best path forward.
+This work makes it clear that official API support will allow for a more robust, maintainable solution.

 This document outlines:

-- our design principles
+- Design principles

-- feature requirements
+- Feature requirements

 - API specifications for both Aladin Lite and ipyaladin

-- several motivating use cases.
+- Use cases.

 ## 1.1.
 Design Principles

 #### Standard Interface Pattern

-For each feature exposed by **aladin-lite** that we intend to support, the interface should consistently offer the following APIs:
+For each feature exposed by **aladin-lite** and **ipyaladin** that we intend to support, the interface should consistently offer the following APIs:

 - **Listener**: Allows developers to attach callbacks to respond to